Lawyer and cinephile. Programmer for the Los Angeles Asian Pacific Film Festival.

-Apparently hewing closer to Patricia Highsmith's novel (which sits unread on my bookshelf) than did Anthony Minghella's adaptation, Purple Noon concentrates procedural aspects of the crime—the murder, the forging of the fake passport, liquidating his assets, and the like.
+Apparently hewing closer to Patricia Highsmith's novel (which sits unread on my bookshelf) than did Anthony Minghella's adaptation, Purple Noon concentrates on the procedural aspects of the crime—the murder, the forging of the fake passport, liquidating his assets, and the like.
 It didn’t delve into the class envy that so fascinated Minghella.
 And for those of us who came to The Talented Mr. Ripley first, Purple Noon’s Ripley is quite a departure.
-He’s not an ingenious improviser committing a crime of opportunity,…
+He’s not an ingenious improviser committing a crime…

 Pea Brain: You call this noir?
 It’s a dopey police procedural, lacking in tension and style, with a last-second revelation that makes absolutely no sense.
 For my money, this is the weakest entry in Criterion Channel’s Columbia Noir series.